 For a lot of people I think that the fear of maths is worse than just tackling the numbers and giving it a go.
-I won’t go into how to grade here but if you want an introductory guide as to how to work out a stitch count, have a look at part 1 of the Maslow’s Rainbow CAL as I explain the process there.
+I won’t go into how to grade here but if you want an introductory guide as to how to work out a stitch count, have a look at this post explaining how to use your gauge to calculate stitch and row counts. where I explain the process.

 The good news is that if you love designing, but hate maths, you can hire someone (like me!) to do the numbers for you.
 Technical editors will check your stitch counts add up and some offer grading services too.
 They will also help with layout of your pattern, checking for consistency and presentation.
 You can also engage a pattern writer who will help to turn your scribbled notes into a workable pattern.